christopherjenness/bitbooks/README.md

 ## Warnings

 Your wallet is saved unencrypted on your hardrive.
 Do not send more than is needed to this wallet.
 10 cents should be sufficient for most uses.

 Messages are not encrypted.

+## Tips

+bitbooks does not depend on confirmed transactions.
+That means you can load your wallet for free with unconfirmed transactions.